-Symbolism and a new Society
+Symbolism and New Society

 Citations and Publications

 All proceedings will be channeled through SCOPUS citation indexing.
-Here, papers submitted to the CALA 2021 proceedings will be channeled for SCOPUS ranking and citation.
+Here, papers submitted to the GLOCAL CALA 2021 proceedings will be channeled for SCOPUS ranking and citation.

 University of The Philippines, Diliman